AMI in Action

 Ohio city demonstrates the advantages of automating meter processes

 More utilities are choosing to implement advanced metering infrastructure (AMI) networks due to the ever-growing need to increase efficiency.
-WWD Managing Editor Elizabeth Lisican recently spoke with Joe Camp, service director for the city of Maumee, Ohio, about how the city has automated its meter reading-to-billing process by linking its meters, distribution sites and control devices in a single data network.
+WWD Managing Editor Elisabeth Lisican recently spoke with Joe Camp, service director for the city of Maumee, Ohio, about how the city has automated its meter reading-to-billing process by linking its meters, distribution sites and control devices in a single data network.

-Elizabeth Lisican: Why did the city of Maumee decide to implement an AMI network?
+Elisabeth Lisican: Why did the city of Maumee decide to implement an AMI network?

 Joe Camp: Maumee is one of the larger business centers in northwest Ohio and our water distribution network has expanded to support the growing number of residents and businesses that call Maumee home.
 Eventually, our water system reached a size that required our staff to spend excessive amounts of time manually collecting meter readings each billing period.
 Many of the water meters in our service area also had become inaccurate with age, which led to an increase in billing-related questions from residents that we could not answer due to the limited and potentially inaccurate information we had at our disposal.

 We chose to deploy a two-way AMI network ... and replace all water meters in our service area because we wanted to have the efficiencies in place that would allow us to better serve our customers, improve conservation and support the increasing service demands that are inevitable as Maumee’s business population continues to grow.

 Lisican: How will this new network impact your customer base?